Page 3: - No Return Ticket - Just a Ride Report /w Pics -> To start at the beginning <-

 We like Las Vegas.
 The Hard Rock casino is a tropical resort to us with nothing but great rock and roll music played everywhere and one of the world’s best pools.
 Palm trees, tall drinks, beautiful people, good food, no kids.
 What is not to like about this?

 Heidi goes inside to freshen up while I go to try and grab a table outside on the strip.
 The waiter tells me that the outside seating is for people eating dinner only.
-At first I accepted it but then I went back to the guy.
-I tell him “Hey, your killing a tradition here” I told him that we drove all the way from Wisconsin and this has been a tradition to stop first and have a drink here, at the Harley Davidson Café, outside.
+At first I accepted it but then I go back to the guy.
+I tell him “Hey, your killing a tradition here” I told him that we drove all the way from Wisconsin and this has been a tradition to stop here first and have a drink here, at the Harley Davidson Café, outside.
 That worked.

 Obligatory shot: Heidi was claiming ‘Helmet hair’